wvrossem/ontology-explorer/docs/installation.md

 npm install
 ```

-## 4. Start the Development Server
+## 4. Start the development server

 Once the dependencies are installed, you can start the development server: